News briefs - The Register Herald

 Eaton leaf collection

 The City of Eaton Public Maintenance Division fall leaf collection is currently under way.
 Leaf collection will occur on the following dates in the listed locations: week of Nov.
-13, east side of Barron St. and the week of Nov.
 20, west side of Barron St. During the week of Nov.
 27, Eaton Public Maintenance will be doing a final collection of leaves throughout the city.

 Community Thanksgiving Day Dinner